Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions: Introduction

 An ideal solution for organizations should enable them to securely store their documents in the cloud while providing real-time enterprise search ability to their authorized users who potentially use thin-clients (\eg hand-held devices and smartphones) with storage and processing constraints.
 Client-side encryption~\cite{S3C,S3BD}, in which documents are encrypted with the user's key before outsourcing to the cloud, is a promising method to achieve the desired data privacy.
-In this method, only the client has the ability to decrypt the documents, hence, it can potentially provide confidentiality against both internal and external attackers~\cite{kaaniche2014secure,litwin2011privacy,zobaedbig}.
+In this method, only the client has the ability to decrypt the documents, hence, it can potentially provide confidentiality against both internal and external attackers~\cite{kaaniche2014secure,zobaedbig}.
 However, the limitation of this method is the lack of processing (\eg search and clustering) ability on the encrypted documents.

-In particular, topic-based clustering~\cite{shah2004topic} is instrumental in enterprise search systems~\cite{S3BD} where the clusters are used to prune the search space and limit it to a certain domain.
+Searchable Encryption systems (\eg~\cite{pham2019survey,cui2016key,zhang2020lightweight,zhang2020se,salehi2017reseed}) have been developed to enable privacy preserving search ability over encrypted data.
+Such systems predominantly extract keywords (aka tokens) from documents to build an encrypted index, which is traversed against a search query at the search time to find relevant documents.
+The problem arises for big datasets where the index structure is prohibitively large, such that traversing it becomes the search bottleneck~\cite{S3BD}.
+One approach to resolve the bottleneck is topic-based clustering of the index structure, thereby, pruning the search space and limiting it only to the search query context.

 However, clustering encrypted data is challenging because the data semantic is lost, once it is encrypted.
 The clustering challenge gets further complicated when we consider dynamism that exists in some big datasets.
 We define a \textit{static dataset} as the one that remains unchanged, once it is uploaded to the cloud.
-Obsoleted data (\eg HUB5~\cite{da}), archived data (\eg ACCC, RFC~\cite{S3BD}), newsgroup data~\cite{ka,ka2}, book contents~\cite{la} are examples of such datasets.
-Alternatively, a \textit{dynamic dataset} refers to the ones whose document set grows or shrinks over time, such as criminal records \cite{sa2}, social network feeds \cite{sa3}, and so on.
+Obsoleted data (\eg HUB5~\cite{da}), archived data (\eg ACCC, RFC~\cite{S3BD}), newsgroup data, book contents are the examples of such datasets.
+Alternatively, a \textit{dynamic dataset} refers to the ones whose document set grows or shrinks over time, such as criminal records\cite{sa2}, digital libraries \cite{moma21}, and social network feeds \cite{sa3}.